benpaddlejones/Raspberry_HDMI_Tester/audio-issues.md

 # HDMI Audio Root Cause Analysis & Remediation Plan

-**Status (2025-11-01):** All previous user-space ALSA configuration issues have been resolved.
-The dynamic multi-card routing system is generating a correct configuration file.
-However, diagnostic logs from the device reveal a deeper, kernel-level issue that is the new root cause of the audio failure.
+**Status (2025-11-02):** Corrective actions for the kernel-level `ENODEV` error have been implemented directly into the `pi-gen` build system.
+The image is now pending a new build and hardware validation to confirm the fix.

 ### Current Problem: Kernel Fails to Initialize HDMI Audio Device